 You are invited to paint en plein air in one of California’s most beautiful locations, on a private property in the Santa Barbara Riviera.
 In California Landscapes, Jesus Villarreale will begin by distilling the landscape into its most simple elements, and while working to help students bring their personal vision to the scene in front of them.
 Each daily session will begin with an in depth explanation of the Florence Academy method, a technical demonstration on mixing colors, organizing the palette, and applying paint; students will spend the rest of the day landscape painting from life.

-The summer landscape painting course guides students through the practical concepts and artistic process of landscape art.
-Students learn to observe and record directly from nature, confront the perspective of buildings, and reproduce the landscape’s structural rhythms and design.
-They learn how to select a motif and create a composition, as well as basic information on the plein air oil painting process: finding and mixing color values, organizing the palette, and applying paint.
+Students will learn to observe and record directly from nature and reproduce the landscape’s structural rhythms and design.
+They learn how to select a motif and create a composition.

 Instruction by individual critique.
 Beginning – Intermediate – Advanced levels welcome

 30 hours including lunch break and technical demonstrations on mixing colors, organizing the palette, and preparing mediums